 By Kimaya Singh

-For thousands of years, sages have taught that meditation increases positive emotions and decreases negative ones.
+Is it possible to practice meditation for depressive states?
+For thousands of years, sages have taught that meditation increases positive emotions and decreases a negative mindset.
 In our chaotic modern world, we use the word “depression” to describe a wide gamut of conditions ranging from temporary blues to disabling illnesses.
-Because it means so many things to so many different people, statistics dealing with diagnosis, symptoms, and treatments can be confusing or even misleading.
+Since it means so many things to so many different people, statistics dealing with diagnosis, symptoms, and treatments can be confusing or even misleading.
 While mild forms of depression often respond well to healthy diets, exercise, and meditation, others are more resistant to treatment and less likely to go away on their own.

 Clinical depression can cause feelings of hopelessness, despair, sadness, even suicidal thinking.
 Although the proper medication can save lives, antidepressants often have side effects and may be dangerous, especially for pregnant women and children.
-Relapses are common when patients stop taking the pills, and healthy alternatives are the focus of continuing research.
+Relapses are common when patients stop taking their medication, and healthy alternatives are the focus of continuing research.

 According to the Archives of General Psychiatry, doctors treated all 84 participants in the study with antidepressants until their depression went into remission.
 Then they divided them into three groups: